PhD, University of California, Los Angeles (UCLA)

-Fellowship awarded to support work towards a PhD in Chemistry at UCLA
+Fellowship awarded to support work towards a PhD in Chemistry & Biochemistry at University of California, Los Angeles (UCLA)

 Luis was born in Guadalajara, Mexico and immigrated to Los Angeles with his mother when he was 11 years old.